bitmakerla/estela/docs/estela/installation/installation.md

 creating projects!

 {:% .note }
-You can use the superuser credentials that you set with `make createsuperuser` to login the in the [web application](http://localhost:3000/login).
+You can use the superuser credentials that you set with `make createsuperuser` to login to the [web application](http://localhost:3000/login).

 ---